forestgrape/coronavirus/virion_viability.md

 * Change of prevalence of a disease in a homogenous  or at least time homogenous population (time homogenous is approximately true for SARS-2 strains at low numbers of infected throughout the population structure/groups).

 ### Virion Decay
 In most circumstances virions decay independently of each other with a fixed probability during a given time span.
-Therefore the decay is exponential.
+Therefore the decay is exponential:
+N(t) = k^t * N(0)  // N(t) = viability count at time t; k = decay factor; N(0) initial viability count i.e. at time 0

-### Quantifying Decay Rate
+### Decay Rate
 Common measures for the rate of an exponential decay are:
-* half life time = half of the collection is intact = time to get a 50 % reduction =  log2 reduction time
+> Halflife time == log2 reduction time == half of the collection is intact == time to get a 50 % reduction

-* tenth life time = a tenth of the collection is intact = time to get a 90% reduction = log10 reduction time
+> Tenth-life time == log10 reduction time == a tenth of the collection is intact == time to get a 90% reduction

+log2-reduction-time = log10(2) * log10-reduction-time

 ## Decay Factors
 [**in work**]
 A decay factor can directly damage virions (e.g. UV light directly destroys RNA) or a factor can just modify the the decay rate of another mechanism.
 Often many factors interplay to yield the overall decay rate.

 > ##### Direct Effects
 > Direct effects denote the direct damage of a factor.